 There is no on-size-fits-all strategy for sold out product pages.
 You have a few different options to choose from based on the situation.
 Furthermore, you may choose a different strategy for different pages of your website.

-1. Avoid Removing a Page with Organic Traffic and Sales
+1. Removing a Page That’s Generating Organic Traffic and Sales

 If you remove a page entirely, you’ll lose both organic traffic and sales generated by the product page itself.